๐Ÿ”’

 Section-by-section checklist

-Written as a coordinator, not as a student
+Written as a coordinator, not a student

 Every point hyperlinked to a source in the research table